 Archives Document Key Moments in Pop Music History

-The Beinecke Rare Book & Manuscript Library is in the process of acquiring the archives of writer, photographer, and music industry veteran Danny Fields, a key figure in the rise of the 1970s punk scene.
+The Beinecke Rare Book & Manuscript Library is in the process of acquiring the archives of writer, photographer, and music industry veteran Danny Fields, a key figure in the rise of the 1970s rock scene.

 Fields was an editor of 16 magazine, a publicist for Elektra Records, and manager of The Ramones – the influential New York City punk rock band.

 “Danny Fields’ papers fit into the group of archives of important writers at the Beinecke who were also invested in shaping their worlds,” says Timothy Young, the Beinecke’s curator of Modern Books and Manuscripts.
 “Like the papers of Gertrude Stein, Ezra Pound, and Glenway Wescott, Danny's archives document the creative worlds he lives in; in addition to his own achievements.”

 With his many roles in the music business, Fields documented the industry’s growth over several decades.
 As a photographer, he captured some of the iconic moments in rock history.
 As a manager, he introduced the world to a new kind of music.
 As a writer, he has explored the deeper stories behind public lives.

 “As the focus of teaching and humanities research has expanded to include music, film, and other aspects of popular culture, our collections need to capture the kinds of archives that document the work of cultural arbiters – the people who influenced what we saw, heard, and read,” Young says.
 “Danny’s archives show the interactions and the give-and-take among writers, musicians, artists, and filmmakers that are essential to creating compelling art.”